marT-06/CF-Rockbuster-Analysis/README.md

 # Data Set
 - [Rockbuster Data Set](http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip)

+# The steps of the Analysis
+- Moderately complex SQL queries were created to answer business questions -- Writing SQL queries to organize and sort data,
+  -- Filtering and ordering data using the WHERE and HAVING clauses, -- Summarizing & Cleaning Data,
+  -- Joining tables,
+  -- Performing Subqueries and Common Table Expressions.
+- SQL results presented by creating visualizations and telling a compelling story.
+- SQL results presented by using Excel and creating a data dictionary.

 # Recomendations
  - Concentrate more on the markets of India, China, and the United States because they have by far the most existing clients and revenue.